freidzonCalderon/freidzonCalderon/README.md

 ## About me

-I’m a creative-driven front-end engineer, passionate about building and maintaining responsive, functional, and enticing web applications.
-Proficient in JavaScript, HTML, CSS; plus, modern libraries and frameworks such as React JS.
+I’m a front-end engineer who thrives on creativity and innovation.
+I enjoy building and maintaining web applications that deliver a great user experience across different devices and browsers.
+I have a solid grasp of JavaScript, HTML, CSS, and modern libraries and frameworks such as React JS that enable me to create dynamic and interactive web applications.
+I’m always eager to learn new skills and technologies that can enhance my web development capabilities.